-- 17. Repeat Investigation 16 for a different animal. - 18.
-Repeat Investigation 16 for a third different animal. - 19.
+- 62. For one of your animals, create their coat or surface pattern using the applet.
+Your final image should be quite close to the original in overall structure.
+While color is interesting, it is the structure of the pattern that is essential here.
+(Note: Your pattern should also be from a stable region of the model.
+If your image is rapidly changing as the model iterates this is not appropriate animal's coat patterns do not change like this, chameleons notwithstanding.)
+Capture your image, the settings you used to make it, and identify clearly what animal coat or surface pattern it models. - 63.
+Repeat Investigation 62 for a different animal. - 64.
+Repeat Investigation 62 for a third different animal. - 65.
 Are there some animals or types of coat/surface patterns that you had trouble making using this applet?
-If so, describe them. - 20.
-Make a "multi-stage pattern", as described on the applet's site, to make a coat/surface pattern that is fundamentally different than others you have already made and which models some animal's coat/surface pattern.
+If so, describe them. - 66.
+Make a "multi-stage pattern," as described on the applet's site, to make a coat/surface pattern that is fundamentally different than others you have already made and which models some animal's coat/surface pattern.